evennia/evennia/docs/sphinx/source/wiki/Commands.rst

 pre-parsed input to actually do whatever the command is supposed to do.
 This is the main body of the command.

-Finally, you should always make an informative ```__doc__`` string <http://www.python.org/dev/peps/pep-0257/#what-is-a-docstring>`_ at the top of your class.
+Finally, you should always make an informative `doc string <http://www.python.org/dev/peps/pep-0257/#what-is-a-docstring>`_ (``__doc__``) at the top of your class.
 This string is dynamically read by the `Help system <HelpSystem.html>`_ to create the help entry for this command.
 You should decide on a way to format your help and stick to that.

 Below is how you define a simple alternative "``look at``" command:

 ::

+    from game.gamesrc.commands.basecommand import Commandclass CmdLookAt(Command):
+        """
-    from game.gamesrc.commands.basecommand import Commandclass CmdLookAt(Command):     """     An alternative (and silly) look command    Usage:        look at <what>    Where <what> may only be 'here' in this example.
-This initial string (the __doc__ string)     is also used to auto-generate the help      for this command ...     """           key = "look at" # this is the command name to use     aliases = ["la", "look a"] # aliases to the command name     locks = "cmd:all()"     help_category = "General"    def parse(self):         "Very trivial parser"          self.what = self.args.strip()     def func(self):         "This actually does things"         caller = self.caller         if not self.what:             caller.msg("Look at what?")         elif self.what == 'here':             # look at the current location             description = caller.location.db.desc               caller.msg(description)         else:             # we don't add any more functionality in this example             caller.msg("Sorry, you can only look 'here'...")
+        An alternative (and silly) look command    Usage: look at <what>    Where <what> may only be 'here' in this example.
+This initial string (the __doc__ string) is also used to auto-generate the help for this command ...
+        """

+        key = "look at" # this is the command name to use aliases = ["la", "look a"] # aliases to the command name locks = "cmd:all()"
+        help_category = "General"    def parse(self):
+            "Very trivial parser"
+            self.what = self.args.strip()     def func(self):
+            "This actually does things"
+            caller = self.caller
+            if not self.what:
+                caller.msg("Look at what?")
+            elif self.what == 'here':
+                # look at the current location
+                description = caller.location.db.desc
+                caller.msg(description)
+            else:
+                # we don't add any more functionality in this example
+                caller.msg("Sorry, you can only look 'here'...")

 The power of having commands as classes and to separate ``parse()`` and ``func()`` lies in the ability to inherit functionality without having